ericpuigmarti/copywriter-assistant/README.md

 - Preserves tone and style in shortened text
 - Enhances text while adhering to brand standards

+## How It Works

+1. Select one or more text layers in your Figma design
+2. Choose your desired action (enhance, translate, or shorten)
+3. Review the processed text
+4. Apply changes to update your designs

 ## Future Features
 - **Dark Mode Support**: Comfortable viewing in any lighting condition
+- **Custom Presets**: Save frequently used text patterns and styles
+- **Smart Suggestions**: AI-powered recommendations for better copy
+- **Character Count Limits**: Set and enforce text length constraints
+- **Accessibility Checker**: Verify text meets accessibility standards
+- **Team Collaboration**: Share and review copy changes with team members
+- **Context Awareness**: Adapt copy based on component type (button, header, etc.)
+- **Bulk Operations**: Process entire pages or components at once
+- **Voice Tone Slider**: Adjust copy formality/tone on a scale
+- **Component-Specific Rules**: Different guidelines for different UI elements
+- **Copy Validation**: Check for common UX writing issues

 ## Setup Instructions